drakkan/sftpgo/docs/full-configuration.md

   - `users_base_dir`, string.
 Users default base directory.
 If no home dir is defined while adding a new user, and this value is a valid absolute path, then the user home dir will be automatically defined as the path obtained joining the base dir and the username
   - `actions`, struct.
 It contains the command to execute and/or the HTTP URL to notify and the trigger conditions.
 See the "Custom Actions" paragraph for more details
     - `execute_on`, list of strings.
 Valid values are `add`, `update`, `delete`. `update` action will not be fired for internal updates such as the last login or the user quota fields.
     - `command`, string.
-Absolute path to the command to execute.
-Leave empty to disable.
+Deprecated please use `hook`.
     - `http_notification_url`, a valid URL.
-Leave empty to disable.
+Deprecated please use `hook`.
+    - `hook`, string.
+Absolute path to the command to execute or HTTP URL to notify.
   - `external_auth_program`, string.
 Deprecated, please use `external_auth_hook`.
   - `external_auth_hook`, string.
 Absolute path to an external program or an HTTP URL to invoke for users authentication.
 See the "External Authentication" paragraph for more details.
 Leave empty to disable.
   - `external_auth_scope`, integer.
 0 means all supported authetication scopes (passwords, public keys and keyboard interactive).
 1 means passwords only.
 2 means public keys only.
 4 means key keyboard interactive only.
 The flags can be combined, for example 6 means public keys and keyboard interactive